 Both of them also feature sleek, modern designs that won’t create an eyesore if left in parents’ bedrooms or living rooms for long periods of time, though we’d argue the 4Moms is slightly sleeker.

 Both even feature their own unique, potentially silly accessories – you can purchase an insect net for the Nuna Sena series, and a diaper caddy that attaches to the Breeze Plus.

 Each of these travel cribs also sells variations.
 Nuna sells a Cove Aire Go, which is about 10% smaller and weights 6.5lbs less than the Sena Aire for an MSRP of $199.
 4Moms sells the Breeze Go (Amazon), which isn’t actually any smaller than the Breeze Plus, but skips the changing pad and bassinet, isn’t quite as sleek looking, and retails for $100 less.

 The Sena and the Breeze Plus, since they don’t include the same accessories, can be a bit tricky to compare from an “all-in” price perspective.
 So, we created this handy comparison chart:

 It’s worth noting that the 4Moms Breeze collection includes a “Breeze Go” for $199.99 that’s smaller and doesn’t include a bassinet or changer, and a “Breeze Classic” that forgoes the changer and costs $249.99.
-And Nuna makes the Sena Aire Mini, which is a smaller version of the Sena Aire, for $199.95, which they also market as doubling as a bedside crib.
-Sena sells additional sheets for the Sena Aire for the same price a 4Moms sheet will run you – $39.95
+And Nuna makes the Cove Aire Go, which is a smaller version of the Sena Aire, for $199.95, which they also market as doubling as a bedside crib.

 Alright already, which one should I buy?